mkarpicki/ble-scan-ui/angular-client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+notes:

+- define list o known BLE ceacons to look (to filter) -- give name

+- list of mulitpliers as enum

+- list of scaners with last time reported
+-- indicate if last log > 5 mins (for known BLEs)

+- table sorted by time (nwest on top) for each BLE
+-- each column is scanner
+-- value is rssi
+-- calc distance (apply multilier rss > meter)

+-- ble component
+-- list last BLE info ?

+then visualise:
+UI to similate distance / position